-- 8.4 Civil Violation Any non-Indian who violates or fails to comply with any provision of this Code, or who fails or neglects to comply with any final order of the Tribal Commission, shall be charged and given due process pursuant to Section 4.23 herein.
+- 8.4 Civil Violation.
+Any non-Indian who violates or fails to comply with any provision of this Code, or who fails or neglects to comply with any final order of the Tribal Commission, shall be charged and given due process pursuant to Section 4.23 herein.
 If the non-Indian is found liable, he may pay a civil fine not to exceed Five Thousand Dollars (\$5,000) for each violation thereof.
 Each day during which any such violation or failure to comply continues shall constitute a separate violation of this Code.
-The amount of any such civil fine may be recovered in a civil action in the Tribal Court. - 8.5 Cumulative Fines All civil fines accruing under this Code shall be cumulative and a suit for the recovery of one fine shall not bar or affect the recovery of any other fine, or judgment, penalty, forfeiture or damages, nor bar the power of the Tribal Court to punish for contempt, nor bar any criminal prosecution against any officer, director, agent, or employee of any Licensee, or any other Person. - 8.6 Purpose of Civil Penalties The civil fines imposed under this Code are intended to be remedial and not punitive and are designed to compensate the Tribe for the damage done to the peace, security, economy and general welfare of the Tribe and the Reservation, and to compensate the Tribe for costs incurred by the Tribe in enforcing this Code.
-The civil fines under this Code are also intended to coerce all people into complying with this Code and Tribal Commission regulations and not to punish such people for violation of such laws and regulations. - 8.7 Civil Action for Penalties In enforcing the civil infraction provisions of this Code, the Tribal Commission shall proceed, in the name of the Tribe, against a Person for violation of such provision by civil complaint in any court of competent jurisdiction, or, if applicable, only in such other forums as the Tribe and/or the Authority has agreed to by Contract.
-The Tribal Commission in such action shall have the burden of showing, by the preponderance of the evidence, that such Person violated the applicable provision of this Code. - 8.8 Seizure and Forfeiture of Property Property utilized in violation of this Code shall be subject to seizure and forfeiture by order of the Tribal Commission pursuant to such procedures and rules as the Tribal Commission shall promulgate. - 8.9 Reporting of Offenders The Tribal Commission, upon final conviction of any Person under this subsection, shall report the name of the Person convicted to the Tribal Council, State Gaming Board and NIGC.
+The amount of any such civil fine may be recovered in a civil action in the Tribal Court. - 8.5 Cumulative Fines.
+All civil fines accruing under this Code shall be cumulative and a suit for the recovery of one fine shall not bar or affect the recovery of any other fine, or judgment, penalty, forfeiture or damages, nor bar the power of the Tribal Court to punish for contempt, nor bar any criminal prosecution against any officer, director, agent, or employee of any Licensee, or any other Person. - 8.6 Purpose of Civil Penalties.
+The civil fines imposed under this Code are intended to be remedial and not punitive and are designed to compensate the Tribe for the damage done to the peace, security, economy and general welfare of the Tribe and the Reservation, and to compensate the Tribe for costs incurred by the Tribe in enforcing this Code.
+The civil fines under this Code are also intended to coerce all people into complying with this Code and Tribal Commission regulations and not to punish such people for violation of such laws and regulations. - 8.7 Civil Action for Penalties.
+In enforcing the civil infraction provisions of this Code, the Tribal Commission shall proceed, in the name of the Tribe, against a Person for violation of such provision by civil complaint in the Gaming Disputes Court pursuant to the provisions of this Code.
+The Tribal Commission in such action shall have the burden of showing, by the preponderance of the evidence, that such Person violated the applicable provision of this Code. - 8.8 Seizure and Forfeiture of Property.
+Property utilized in violation of this Code shall be subject to seizure and forfeiture by order of the Tribal Commission pursuant to such procedures and rules as the Tribal Commission shall promulgate. - 8.9 Reporting of Offenders.
+The Tribal Commission, upon final conviction of any Person under this subsection, shall report the name of the Person convicted to the Tribal Business Council, State Gaming Board and NIGC.